vojtechmares/kubernetes-training/README.md

 helm rollback my-release 1
 ```

-## Helm controller
+### Helm controller

+Helm controller is an external addon not installed by Helm, you need to install it yourself.

-On k3s or rke2 by default.
+Or on Kubernetes distributions like k3s or RKE2, Helm controller is available by default.

 Installs Helm release from Kubernetes Custom Resource.

 - `HelmRelease`
 - `HelmReleaseConfig`